Updating the database of the Illinois Compiled Statutes (ILCS) is an ongoing process.

 capacity of the party seeking maintenance due to that party devoting time to domestic duties or having forgone or delayed education, training, employment, or career opportunities due to the marriage;

-maintenance to acquire appropriate education, training, and employment, and whether that party is able to support himself or herself through appropriate employment or is the custodian of a child making it appropriate that the custodian not seek employment;
+maintenance to acquire appropriate education, training, and employment, and whether that party is able to support himself or herself through appropriate employment;

 maintenance to the education, training, career or career potential, or license of the other spouse;